thmolena/thmolena/README.md

 🔮 During my lab rotation in the Spring and Fall semester of 2022, I worked on designing novel Spatio–Temporal Unsupervised Learning algorithms with an application on County–level Colorectal Cancer Incidence Data.

-🧩 During the summer, I completed two Computer Science Graduate Summer Research Internships.
+🧩 During the summer of 2022 and 2023, I completed two Computer Science Graduate Summer Research Internships.
 My first internship was in Time Series, Demand Forecasting with Uncertainty Quantification, Bertrand Competition, Payment Channel Network.
 My second internship was in Spatio–temporal Graph Neural Networks, Time Series, Demand Forecasting and Clustering, Optimization for Linear–Quadratic Differential Games.

 🎓 In May of 2023, I received the degree of Master of Science in Applied Mathematics from North Carolina State University.
 I also successfully passed my Ph.D.
 Written Qualifying Examination in Matrix Theory, Abstract Algebra, Linear Algebra, and Lie Algebra.